 Diarrhea: Diarrhea is a very common side effect of this medication.
 If you experience diarrhea, taking miglustat between meals may help.
 If the diarrhea is bothersome, contact your doctor.

 Dizziness/reduced alertness: Miglustat commonly causes dizziness.
 Avoid driving or operating machinery until you know how this medication affects you.

 Kidney disease: Miglustat is removed from the body by the kidneys and its elimination may be reduced in people with kidney disease.
-People with kidney disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.